rzr/webthing-node/docs/README.md

 * https://github.com/mozilla-iot/webthing-node
 * http://www.iotjs.net/

-Althrough it is functional, it has some limitations that worth to be known:
+Although it is functional, it has some limitations that worth to be known:

 * MDNS is not supported yet, so no auto discovery of devices so URL should be added from UI.
 * Websockets are not implemented yet, while IoT.js recently introduced WS, it's not used yet.